amdefranco/Sign-Language-To-Speech/README.md

 The idea of the sliding window is to capture indiviual words that occur in the duration the video

+A transformer based model is used because sign language recognition requires identifying movement across multiple frames.
+We believe attention is a good method to recognize this.

 ### LLM

 1. First we dedup words that occur consecutively in a sentence